arabbitplays/Zettelkasten/🟢Permanent/Model Views.md

 - the <mark style="background: #FFB86CA6;">projective approach</mark> derives the views through some routine from an underlying source model
 	- <mark style="background: #FF5582A6;">monolith structure</mark>

+## Types of Views

+- <mark style="background: #FFB86CA6;">structural views</mark> - focus on the static parts of the system
+- <mark style="background: #FFB86CA6;">behavioural views</mark> - focus on the functional execution semantics of the system
+	- behaviour of users or other systems is also described
+- <mark style="background: #FFB86CA6;">deployment views</mark> - focus on the environment and resource usages

 ---

 Origin: MDSD Vorlesung